ydahal1/ydahal1/jokes.md

-[ Thu Mar 30 01:22:38 UTC 2023 ]
+1. Why do programmers prefer dark mode?
+Because light attracts bugs!
+2. Why did the cyber security expert break up with his girlfriend?
+She kept saying "password" instead of "I love you".
+3. What do you call a hacker who doesn't know how to code?
+A script kiddie.
-1. Why did the software engineer quit his job?
+4. Why did the software engineer quit his job?
 He didn't get arrays.

-2. Why did the cyber criminal wear glasses?
-He wanted to improve his frames per second.
-3. Why don't programmers like nature?
-It has too many bugs.
-4. Why was the password so insecure?
-It was just "password" with a few random capital letters thrown in.
+[
+Thu Mar 30 12:53:41 UTC 2023
+ ]